Water Filtration Series #3: pH and the Effects It Has on Water Treatment

-In the first "Water Filters" article we will look at filter housings and filtration cartridge options.
+In our first "Water Filters" article we will look at filter housings and filtration cartridge options.
 Water filters installed for the whole house are called, Point of Entry (POE).
 Water filters used for specific locations, like under a kitchen sink, are called, Point of Use (POU).
 The most basic filtration is a filter housing with a replaceable filter cartridge.

 Filter housings come in almost any size for many different uses.
 A standard filter housing for residential whole-house use would be 3" x 10" (lower left in the picture) up to 4" x 20" (upper right in the picture, here).

-Cord wound, Pleated, and Polyspun Filter cartridges
+Cord wound, Pleated, and Polyspun Filter cartridges |

 Examples: